When You Feel Like You Have Lost Yourself

 If You Feel Like You've Lost Yourself, You Are Not Alone

-You have put your phone down after scrolling through carefully curated feeds and felt less than.
+I have put my phone down after scrolling through carefully curated feeds and felt less than.
 Not pretty enough.
 Not stylish enough.
 Not traveled enough.
 Not living the right kind of life.

-I also know what it is like to find comfort in food, in a glass of wine, or in sleeping through the afternoon just to disappear from the weight of the day.
-To numb what you cannot name.
+And I have found comfort in food, in a glass of wine, or in sleeping through the afternoon just to disappear from the weight of the day.
+Numbing what I couldn't name.

 overwhelmed woman working at computer